 Dumagat Freedive operates inside Gracey Dive Resort.
 The resort can arrange to pick you up from the airport or the ferry terminal.
 If traveling by public transport, ask the conductor to drop you off by the public market in Dauin.
-The resort is roughly a 5-minute walk from the main road and just a hundred or so meters along the street directly in front of the church.
+The resort is roughly a 5-minute walk from the highway, and a hundred or so meters along the street directly in front of the church.

 Don’t forget to check out our Travel Advice page.
 Fun and safe travels!